exc304/git-cheat-sheet/README.md

 #### 🙇‍♀️ Pro tip: If you're using Mac OS, to show hidden files in a directory use `cmd + shift + .`

-Made by Erin Hess, this work is licensed under the Creative Commons Attribution 4.0 License.
+Made by Erin Crise, this work is licensed under the Creative Commons Attribution 4.0 License.